dockstore/dockstore-documentation/docs/end-user-topics/dois.rst

 * Are editable by request to the Dockstore team
 * Will be editable via a Zenodo account in a subsequent Dockstore release

-If you wish to override and disable this feature, you can opt-out on a per-workflow basis you can add the following setting to your `.dockstore.yml` files
+If you wish to override and disable this feature, you can opt-out on a per-workflow basis by adding the following setting to your `.dockstore.yml` files

 .. code-block:: yaml